-8. Nationalised industry prices
+9. Nationalised industry prices

-[Increase over 12 months to September 13.7 per cent, compared with RPI increase of 7.3 per cent].
+[Increase over 12 months to September 13.7 per cent, compared RPI increase of 7.3 per cent].

-Gap between nationalised industry price increases and RPI due in large measure to cumulative effect of years of artificial price restraint.
-World oil price rises of 1979 and 1980 have also played important part.
 Increases regrettable, but holding prices down artificially would distort market forces and add to burden on taxpayer.
 Underlying position has been improving steadily for past year or so.
-The differential between RPI and NI prices (including water charges and London Transport fares) is now 6 per cent compared with 14 per cent in January 1982.
 But sustained improvement only possible if industries succeed in holding down current costs, particularly pay.
-(See also R1; for gas price rise in October see R2).
+(See also Section R).